10 Woman & Non-Binary Tattoo Artists Across The U.S. For Your Next Meaningful Ink

 Shannon Wolf | Portland, OR

-Shannon Wolf is an artist working out of a queer and POC-inclusive space in central Oregon called Daydream Tattoo.
-Her minimalistic designs are augmented by pops of color, giving her work a simplistic, yet attention-grabbing quality.
-Her work is often cartoon-ish, honoring the child-like pleasures in life such as picking fruit from a backyard tree or setting a captured lizard free.
+Shannon Wolf is an artist working out of a queer and POC-inclusive space in Portland called Daydream Tattoo.
+Their minimalistic designs are augmented by pops of color, giving their work a simplistic, yet attention-grabbing quality.
+Their work is often cartoon-ish, honoring the child-like pleasures in life such as picking fruit from a backyard tree or setting a captured lizard free.
 For those looking for a bit of nostalgia in their next tattoo, Shannon is your person.

 Jordyn Hilton | Portland, OR